stable-packages/store/packages/stable-store/README.md

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][downloads-image]][npm-url]

-[`stable-store`] allows you to create in-memory stores and access them anywhere within the physical boundary of your application.
+[`stable-store`] allows you to create stores for data, functions, or modules and access them anywhere within the physical boundary.

 ## The problem

 Let's say you want to share something between two pieces of code.
-It can be data or functions, doesn't really matter.
+It can be data, functions, or modules, doesn't really matter.

 There are several ways to do it:

-- Parameter passing: pass it around as parameters.
+- Parameter passing: pass it around as parameter or return it.
 - Scope Sharing: lexical, file, module, etc.
 - Scope Attachment: object, global, DOM, etc.
+- External Storage: service, browser storage, etc. For serializable data only.

 There are pros and cons for each approach.
 But if you want to make sure the sharing works across: